Table of Contents

 The recommended standard for research in the social sciences is the DDI metadata standard.

-DDI (Data Documentation Initiative) (DDI Alliance, 2017b) is an international standard for describing the data produced by surveys and other observational methods in the social, behavioural, economic, and health sciences.
+DDI (Data Documentation Initiative) (DDI Alliance, nd-b) is an international standard for describing the data produced by surveys and other observational methods in the social, behavioural, economic, and health sciences.
 Expressed in XML, the DDI metadata specification supports the entire research data lifecycle.

 Common fields in the DDI include: